 Using Turnitin as a learning activity

 - Turnitin can be used as a formative or low-stakes assessment around paraphrasing or citation that allows students to review their results and resubmit their assignment after they have addressed their own mistakes (Ledwith & Risquez, 2008).
-Look for the importable learning activity called “Have you acknowledged your sources properly?
-Turnitin to find out” in the Instructor Resources Repository in LEARN (available May, 2012).
 Ask your Centre for Teaching Excellence liaison or your Centre for Extended Learning representative for details.

 Using Turnitin as a plagiarism tool